 In addition to requesting permissions, your application can use the

-to protect IPC that is security sensitive and will be exposed to other
+element to protect IPC that is security sensitive and is exposed to other

 applications, such as a